 It can be a great relief when you come across a debt management solution that you think will help you tackle your debts, and sometimes you can be so optimistic it can be tempting to speed through the process as quickly as possible.
-However, IVAs have advantages and disadvantages that need to be taken into account and considered carefully before you go ahead with one.
+However, IVAs have advantages and disadvantages (see IVA Pros and Cons) that need to be taken into account and considered carefully before you go ahead with one.

 A stable repayment plan

 From the very beginning you will know what you have to pay every month.
 No creditor will ring up and demand more money from you, or send you a letter unexpectedly putting up your interest rate to an exorbitant amount.
 Once an agreement has been made it is legally binding.
 The only changes to your monthly payment amount that may occur will be through your Insolvency Practitioner if your income goes up or down or you come into a cash windfall.

 Under the terms of an IVA, your creditors can only deal with your Insolvency Practitioner.
 They are not allowed to contact you at all, and if they do you simply tell them to speak to your Insolvency Practitioner.
 An IVA gives you protection from your creditors, both from the harassment they can give by telephone and letter as well as through court action to recover what they are owed.
 They must stick to the terms of the IVA agreement they have signed with you.